White Ruthenia

-White Ruthenia (Белая Русь; Ruś Biała; Белая Русь; Біла Русь; רייסן) is one of the historical divisions of Kievan Rus' according to the color scheme, which also includes Black and Red Ruthenia.
-In the Late Middle Ages and Early Modern period, the name White Ruthenia was characterized by instability, designating a number of different regions on the territory of modern Belarus, Russia, and Ukraine.
+White Ruthenia, also known as White Rus' or White Russia (Белая Русь; Ruś Biała; Белая Русь; Біла Русь; רייסן), is one of the historical divisions of Kievan Rus' according to the color scheme, which also includes Black and Red Ruthenia.
+In the late Middle Ages and early modern period, the name White Ruthenia was characterized by instability, designating a number of different regions on the territory of modern-day Belarus, Russia, and Ukraine.
 It is recorded mainly in Western European sources, starting from the middle of the 13th century.

 History

-Vasily Tatishchev believed that for the first time the term "White Rus'" is found in the Rostov chronicles in the year 1135, where the lands of Rostov-Suzdal Principality were mentioned.
+Vasily Tatishchev held that the first use of the term "White Rus'" is found in the Rostov chronicles from the year 1135, where the lands of Rostov-Suzdal Principality were mentioned.
 Referring to the publications of the Pole Maciej Stryjkowski, Persian and other Eastern peoples who called the Russian princes "ak-padishah"(white tsar), and the state "Ak-Urus" (White Rus), the historian in his narrative extends this name to all Vladimir-Rostov princes, starting with Yuri Dolgorukiy, and Andrei Bogolyubsky.
 He also calls the lands controlled by them "White Rus'", and calls the princes "White Russians" or "grand dukes of White Russia".

 The praiseworthy songs composed in the second half of the 14th century by the Austrian poet Peter Suchenwirt tell how in 1349, in the battle of Izborsk ("Eysenburk" in the poem), German knights faced "Weizzen Reuzzen" ("White Russians").
 However, it is known that it was a squad of Pskov and Izborsk people, led by Georgy Viktorovich, voivode of the Grand Duke of Lithuania Algirdas.